- find

 find '/home/amnesia/' -type f -iname 'foo.txt' -exec rm -f '{}' \;

-.
-This can be inefficient, and you can address this by using the xargs
+-exec starts a new process for every file system object found by find.
+This can be inefficient, and you can address this by using the xargs command.

 For example, you can redo the command above as such: